APTrust/dart-runner/server/README.md

 DO NOT USE THE ALPHA VERSION FOR ESSENTIAL PRODUCTION WORKFLOWS!
 Wait for a stable release build if you want to use this in production.

+## Known Issues

+Major features are generally known to work in the current alpha build.
+However, the build has some known issues, including:

+* occasional freezing of some dynamic menus and other UI items
+* limited testing on Windows

 ## Getting Started

 1. Dowload the app